farhanishmam/farhanishmam.github.io/_pages/about.md

     };

     var nodes = [
-        { id: 'TW',   full: 'TimeWarp: Evaluating Web Agents by Revisiting the Past',                                     tldr: 'A benchmark for evaluating web agents on temporal variations of web UI, with scalable trajectory collection and behavior cloning.', topic: 'agentic',      venue: "ArXiv'26" }, { id: 'CUS',  full: 'A Visual Survey of Computer Use Agents',                                                      tldr: 'A comprehensive visual survey of computer use agents and their capabilities for autonomous GUI interaction.', topic: 'agentic',      venue: "ICLR'26 Blogposts" }, { id: 'RMA',  full: 'R-MMA: Enhancing VLMs with Recurrent Adapters for Few-Shot and Cross-Domain Generalization',   tldr: 'A multi-modal adapter using attention and weight sharing across layers to improve few-shot VLM generalization.', topic: 'vla',          venue: "WACV'26" }, { id: 'FP',   full: 'FrugalPrompt: Reducing Contextual Overhead in LLMs via Token Attribution',                    tldr: 'Token attribution-based prompt compression that reduces contextual overhead in LLMs without significant performance loss.', topic: 'compression',  venue: "ArXiv'26" },
+        { id: 'TW',   full: 'TimeWarp: Evaluating Web Agents by Revisiting the Past',                                     tldr: 'A benchmark for evaluating web agents on temporal variations of web UI, with scalable trajectory collection and a new way of behavior cloning.', topic: 'agentic',      venue: "ArXiv'26" }, { id: 'CUS',  full: 'A Visual Survey of Computer Use Agents',                                                      tldr: 'A comprehensive visual survey of computer use agents and their capabilities for autonomous GUI interaction.', topic: 'agentic',      venue: "ICLR'26 Blogposts" }, { id: 'RMA',  full: 'R-MMA: Enhancing VLMs with Recurrent Adapters for Few-Shot and Cross-Domain Generalization',   tldr: 'A multi-modal adapter using attention and weight sharing across layers to improve few-shot VLM generalization.', topic: 'vla',          venue: "WACV'26" }, { id: 'FP',   full: 'FrugalPrompt: Reducing Contextual Overhead in LLMs via Token Attribution',                    tldr: 'Token attribution-based prompt compression that reduces contextual overhead in LLMs without significant performance loss.', topic: 'compression',  venue: "ArXiv'26" },